Here we present details of some of the works that we performed in preparation for the Atlantic crossing from the Caribbean to Europe.

 - Coolant level

-- Exhaust silencer: we made a temporary repair of the exhaust silencer in Teneriffe and we checked the state of it from time to time
+- Exhaust silencer: we made a temporary repair of the exhaust silencer in Teneriffe and we checked that it was not leaking.

 - VHF check: we usually hear other people talking over the VHF loud and clear so the important thing that we wanted to confirm was that we could also be heard loud and clear.